hassanzohdy/reinforcements/README.md

   },
 };

-Obj.set(user, "email", "hassanzohdy@gmail.com");
+set(user, "email", "hassanzohdy@gmail.com");
-Obj.set(user, "address.building.floor.apartment", 36);
+set(user, "address.building.floor.apartment", 36);
-Obj.set(user, "job.title", "Software Engineer");
+set(user, "job.title", "Software Engineer");
 ```

-In the previous example, we've three different cases, first case which would not be used with `Obj.set` which is setting one level key to the given object `user`, in this case we added `email` key.
+In the previous example, we've three different cases, first case which would not be used with `set` which is setting one level key to the given object `user`, in this case we added `email` key.

-In the second scenario, we added a new nested key in `address.building.floor` object, which is `apartment`, this would be a nice case to use `Obj.set`.
+In the second scenario, we added a new nested key in `address.building.floor` object, which is `apartment`, this would be a nice case to use `set`.

 The last scenario, we don't have `job` key, the function will create `job` key then set `job.title` inside it.